On this beach of sand packed

 we sit back and scowl.

-I moved to Colcheter in 2004 from North Wales.
-Then we were 2, myself and eldest , I was carrying middlest at the time.
-It was a reluctant move which I framed as a stop gap in which I would consider my choices.
+I moved from Colchester to North Wales in 2004.
+Then we were two , myself and eldest; I was carrying ‘middlest’ at the time.
+It was a reluctant move which I framed as a stop gap where I would consider my choices.
 Colchester is my birthplace and is not far from where I grew up however, did not appear to offer anything outwardly.
-In contrast, I had moved to Wales to undertake my degree, and my childhood town well, it contained my friends and my family.
-There was vacancy in this transition though, one I was unsure how to eliminate.
+In contrast to Wales, where I had built a family and gained a degree, it appeared to offer nothing despite being closer to friends and family.
+There was vacancy in this transition, one I was unsure how to eliminate.

 Life filled up quickly though.
-First middlest was born and then came their schooling, employment as a local youth worker and involvement in a very supportive Sure Start led community.
-I grew a social life and from this friendships sprouted.
+First ‘middlest’ was born and then came their schooling, employment as a local youth worker and involvement in a very supportive Sure Start led community.
+I grew a social life and from this sprouted friendships.

 In my mind though, Colchester’s status remained the same.
 A stop gap.